enabledhq/enabledhq.github.io/_posts/2016-12-12-software-development-trends.md

 Software developers need to understand the business context of the software they are building to produce the best solution to a problem.

 There are many constraints on software: human, technology, business factors.
 Sometimes the best technical solution is warranted, but other times a less technically correct, but still functional solution produces the best outcome.

 Alternatively, from a Manager’s perspective, it is good to understand exactly what you are asking of your developers to be able to get the best out of them, but still fulfil the demands of the business.

+_Check out our blog post on how to choose [good software developers](http://blog.enabled.com.au/hiring-devs-dos-donts/) for long-term partnership here_

 ## What are some challenges that exist between software developers and project managers?